zilexa/Homeserver/network-configuration.md

 * Configure port forwarding in your router, Wireguard VPN needs a UDP port, for example 51820.
 * Install Wireguard on your devices that need access (note Linux has it built in).
   * Example: Smartphones in my household auto-connect to VPN when I leave the house.
 Only my server domain address goes through VPN.
 This way, ads are always filtered even when I am not at home and I can always access all services.

 ***

+### Access services in your local network
+Instead of typing 192.168.0.2:9000 for each service you want to access, configure an easy to remember, local domain address.
+This address will only work within your home network.
+Some routers support configuring this.
+Alternatively:
+1. Go to _AdGuard Home (serverip:3000 or https://localhost:3000) > Settings > DNS rewrite_
+2. Add a new rule, fill in a domain name for example `s.erver` and the local IP of your server.
+3. go to http://s.erver:9000, Portainer should open.
+Also, AdGuard Home is now accessible via http://s.erver:3000.

+***